-- Read and be familiar with Part One of Keeping Children Safe in Education (DfE 2019) - Take part in annual safeguarding training in school via the Hays online website as directed by the Designated Safeguarding Lead.
+- Read and be familiar with Part One of Keeping Children Safe in Education (DfE 2021). - Take part in annual online safeguarding training via Hayes Online as directed by the Designated Safeguarding Lead. - Take part in the Whole School Safeguarding Training via the Sheffield Safeguarding Children's Board every 3 years.